blackportal-ai/horizon/.github/ISSUE_TEMPLATE/feature_request.md

   - Did you check the latest version of the library?
   - Maybe it's in a form you didn't expect?
 * Do you actually *need* this feature?
 Maybe restructuring your code would neatly eliminate the problem the feature would be solving.
-* Is the library in the imperator the best place for this feature?
+* Is the library in the horizon the best place for this feature?
 Maybe it would be better suited for some third-party library?
 -->

 **Use case**